 - Official TOEFL score of 173+ on the computerized examination, or

-- Official TOEFL score of 61+ on the Internet based examination, or
+- Official TOEFL score or 61+ on the Internet-based examination, or

-- Official TOEFL score of 460+ on the written examination or 48+ on the Internet based examination and successful completion of a 12 week Intensive English Program (IEP) approved by the Oklahoma State Regents to be immediately followed by enrollment at RSU, or
+- Official TOEFL score of 460+ on the written examination, 140+ on the computerized examination or 48+ on the Internet-based examination and successful completion of a 12-week Intensive English Program (IEP) approved by the Oklahoma State Regents for Higher Education to be immediately followed by enrollment at RSU, or

 - Provide copies of visa and passport.

-- Submit proof of housing deposit (get Housing & Dining information).
+- Submit proof of housing deposit for on-campus housing (get Housing & Dining information) or proof of other living arrangements.

 - Supply documentation of immunization against hepatitis B, measles, mumps and rubella (MMR), or waiver to Student Health Center.